 A survival game perhaps best known for its willies than anything else it brings to the table, Exiles is a light bit of fun adapted from the Conan universe, though it does ultimately just feel like it’s using the name for clout.

-Base building is present and is widely regarded as some of the best of its kind, as is the customary jank for most survival experiences.
+Base building is present and is widely regarded as some of the best of its kind, as is the customary jank for most survival experiences on console.
 The monsters are eclectic and the world worth exploring, but Conan Exiles is overall a safe and just about solid survival experience.

 11. ARK: Survival Evolved

 Developer: Studio Wildcard Publisher: Studio Wildcard Single-player/Multiplayer: Multiplayer

 While it’s true that ARK is still a tad unoptimised on PS4, there’s no denying its kitchen sink appeal.
 Dinosaurs and sci-fi is the aim of the game here, as is punching exotic animals square in the face until they die.